Marak/colors.js/README.md

 node myapp.js --no-color
 ```

-Alternatively, you can also define an environment variable named `FORCE_NO_COLOR`; if this variable is defined
+Alternatively, you can define an environment variable named `FORCE_COLOR` to force colors to be enabled (e.g. in a complex environment where colors support is not detected properly), or `FORCE_NO_COLOR` to force colors to be disabled; the environment variables will take effect if any non-zero value is specified.
-and has no value or has a value that doesn't evaluate to a 0, then colors will be disabled.

 ## Console.log [string substitution](http://nodejs.org/docs/latest/api/console.html#console_console_log_data)